-Remember that in some circumstances it may not be possible for your employer/organisation to agree to requests for flexibility, you should consider alternatives to your plan just in case it is not possible in its current format.
+Whilst [Hospital Name] is committed to assisting all doctors to balance their work / life responsibilities, in some circumstances it may not be possible to agree to requests for flexibility, you should consider alternatives to your plan just in case it is not possible in its current format.

-- Complete your application. - Prepare your answers to possible questions that may arise. - Have you considered your supervisor's priorities and concerns? - Have a 'trial run' with a friend or colleague. - Book a meeting time with your supervisor. - Consider your "Plan B" i.e. what the alternatives are if your first option is not possible.
+- Complete your application. - Prepare your answers to possible questions that may arise. - Have you considered your supervisor's priorities and concerns? - Have a 'trial run' with a friend or colleague. - Book a meeting time with your supervisor. - Consider your "Plan B" ie what are the alternatives if your first option is not possible.